renu9621/Sales-Analysis-Project/README.md

 ### Data Analysis

-SQL queries were fired into MS SQL Server to analyse data and get resulst for problem qustions.
+SQL queries were fired into MS SQL Server to analyse data and get results for problem questions.
 The same result was captured and documented to cross check later.

 ```sql
 SELECT SUM(total_price) AS Total_Revenue